DREAMassets-org/DREAMassets/README.md

 1. connect to the remote screen (if it exists)
 ```
+# try
 screen -r
+# if it says there is no screen to connect to then
+screen
 ```

 1. If the PI is collecting data, connecting to the screen should show you some data.
 You can use Ctrl+C to kill that process